Lycée Français de la Nouvelle-Orléans

 Lycée Français de la Nouvelle-Orléans was founded in 2011 by parents with the support of the school board, the French Consulate and the greater French community in New Orleans.
 Lycée Français de la Nouvelle-Orléans is a free public charter school financed by the state of Louisiana, managed by a board of directors and governed by a charter signed by the Louisiana Board of Elementary and Secondary Education (BESE).
 The charter reflects the first objectives that Lycée offers: to provide a French education from kindergarten through high school in a non-denominational environment where social diversity is considered essential to the student’s education.

 Lycée Français began with three pioneering classes on our first campus, located at 5401 South Claiborne Avenue.
 We expanded rapidly in 2012 with the implementation of a second campus at 5951 Patton Street.
 Each year, Lycée Français adds on a sequential class to accommodate our growing number of students and faculty.
-For the 2014-2015 school year, we add 4th grade.
-For the 2015-2016 school year, we add 5th grade, and so on.
-With that growth in mind, we are active in our search for a building to house our future middle and high school students.
+For the 2014-2015 school year, we added 4th grade.
+For the 2015-2016 school year, we added 5th grade, and so on.
+With that growth in mind, we are active in our search for a building to house our future high school students.

 Lycée Français admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of culture, race, religion, gender, gender identity, sexual orientation, disability, family situation, socio-economic differences, intellectual or athletic ability, or status as a handicapped person.